Dental Fillings at Dental On Clarke, Crows Nest

-Prior to placing the filling material, the mushy and damaged tooth structure must be removed, and the area properly cleaned to remove any remaining bacteria.
-Once this has been completed, the cavity will be filled with special material which stops further bacteria from entering, and mimics the lost tooth structure.
+Prior to placing the filling material, the mushy and damaged tooth structure must be cleaned away, and the area properly treated to remove any remaining bacteria.
+Once this has been completed, the cavity will be filled with special material which mimics the natural tooth structure and provides a barrier to further bacteria.

 Filling a chipped tooth

 If a tooth is chipped, sometimes a tooth filling can be used to improve the appearance and function of the tooth.
 Teeth become chipped in various ways, such as sporting incidents, cutlery and glassware accidents, repeated trauma from piercings (of the tongue and lip), or clenching and grinding of the teeth (often during sleep).
 Your dentist can advise you on whether a tooth filling is the best kind of restoration for your situation, or whether a stronger type of restoration (like a tooth crown) might be more beneficial for your tooth.

 Teeth can also be worn away, requiring some kind of tooth filling.
 Tooth wear can occur if too much acid is present in the mouth from things like wine, fruit juice, vinegar or stomach acid reflux.
 Teeth can also gradually wear away with tooth grinding, a habit occuring at night while you are asleep.
 Finally, you might need a tooth filling if you have brushed your teeth too vigorously, producing a crevice in a tooth near the gumline.
 In this case, a filling can help to keep dental plaque from becoming trapped in that crevice, reduce any sensitivity you might experience and protect your tooth from further wear.